TnTech-ECE/F25_Team3_LakeMappingDrone/Reports/Conceptual Design Specifications.md

 1. Hardware

-    -- Boat Hull: Designed to provide structural support and buoyancy for all onboard equipment, including the propulsion system, Raspberry Pi, sensors, and power modules.
+    - Boat Hull: Designed to provide structural support and buoyancy for all onboard equipment, including the propulsion system, Raspberry Pi, sensors, and power modules.
 The catamaran-style hull is 3D printed in modular sections and reinforced with fiberglass, supporting a total payload of 40–50 pounds for stable operation in open water.

-    -- Propulsion Motor (T200 Thrusters): Dual brushless DC thrusters providing primary propulsion and steering through differential thrust.
+    - Propulsion Motor (T200 Thrusters): Dual brushless DC thrusters providing primary propulsion and steering through differential thrust.

-    -- Servo Motor: Actuators used for rudder control or precise directional adjustments when operating with single-thruster setups.
+    - Servo Motor: Actuators used for rudder control or precise directional adjustments when operating with single-thruster setups.

-    -- Waterproof enclosure: Housing for all electronics to provide durability and long-term moisture protection
+    - Waterproof enclosure: Housing for all electronics to provide durability and long-term moisture protection

-3. Power
+2. Power

-    -- Battery and Charging System: Primary energy source consisting of 14.8 V Li-ion or LiFePO₄ batteries with an integrated Battery Management System (BMS).
+    - Battery and Charging System: Primary energy source consisting of 14.8 V Li-ion or LiFePO₄ batteries with an integrated Battery Management System (BMS).
 Provides 2–4 hours of continuous operation and supports recharging via shore charger or optional solar input.

-    -- Power Distribution Board: Central hub that distributes regulated power from the main battery to all subsystems including control, sensors, and communication modules.
+    - Power Distribution Board: Central hub that distributes regulated power from the main battery to all subsystems including control, sensors, and communication modules.

-    -- Voltage Distribution Board: Supports multiple voltage outputs (e.g., 5 V, 12 V) to safely supply mixed-voltage devices.
+    - Voltage Distribution Board: Supports multiple voltage outputs (e.g., 5 V, 12 V) to safely supply mixed-voltage devices.

-    --	Voltage Regulation Chips: Provide clean, consistent DC power to sensitive components such as microcontrollers and radios.
+    -	Voltage Regulation Chips: Provide clean, consistent DC power to sensitive components such as microcontrollers and radios.

-    -- Solar Panels (optional): Renewable energy source to extend field operation time through trickle-charging.
+    - Solar Panels (optional): Renewable energy source to extend field operation time through trickle-charging.

-4. Navigation
+5. Navigation

-    -- Arduino: Functions as the sensor interface and data acquisition controller, directly managing low-level peripherals such as the YF-S201 flow sensor, IR proximity sensors, and relay modules.
+    - Arduino: Functions as the sensor interface and data acquisition controller, directly managing low-level peripherals such as the YF-S201 flow sensor, IR proximity sensors, and relay modules.
 It communicates with the Raspberry Pi through serial connection for synchronized data logging and control feedback.

-    -- Autopilot: Embedded navigation controller that interprets GPS and IMU data to autonomously adjust heading, maintain course, and perform survey paths.
+    - Autopilot: Embedded navigation controller that interprets GPS and IMU data to autonomously adjust heading, maintain course, and perform survey paths.

-5. Communication and Data Processing
+4. Communication and Data Processing

-    -- Base Station Computer: Ground-based control and monitoring system used for mission oversight, real-time telemetry, and post-processing visualization.
+    - Base Station Computer: Ground-based control and monitoring system used for mission oversight, real-time telemetry, and post-processing visualization.

-    -- Softlogic Power and Communication Module: Custom module that integrates power management with telemetry and data relay functions between vessel and operator.
+    - Softlogic Power and Communication Module: Custom module that integrates power management with telemetry and data relay functions between vessel and operator.

-    -- Raspberry Pi: Main onboard processing unit for data storage, sensor fusion, and wireless communication with the base station.
+    - Raspberry Pi: Main onboard processing unit for data storage, sensor fusion, and wireless communication with the base station.
 Handles mission logic, navigation routines, and telemetry management.

-6. Sensors and Data Acquisition
+5. Sensors and Data Acquisition

-    -- YF-S201 Water Flow Sensor: Provides digital pulse output proportional to water velocity for current profiling.
+    - YF-S201 Water Flow Sensor: Provides digital pulse output proportional to water velocity for current profiling.

-    -- Data Processing System: Software and embedded routines that process sonar, GPS, velocity, and depth measurements into synchronized datasets and generate near-real-time bathymetric maps.
+    - Data Processing System: Software and embedded routines that process sonar, GPS, velocity, and depth measurements into synchronized datasets and generate near-real-time bathymetric maps.

-    -- Depth Finder (Lowrance Elite-5 DSI): Primary sonar system for depth and underwater topography acquisition.
+    - Depth Finder (Lowrance Elite-5 DSI): Primary sonar system for depth and underwater topography acquisition.

-11. Possible Software
+6. Possible Software

-    a.
-Hypack: Industry-standard hydrographic survey software used for sonar data processing and integration.
+    -	Hypack: Industry-standard hydrographic survey software used for sonar data processing and integration.

-    b.
-QGIS: Open-source GIS platform for geospatial analysis, GPS point handling and mapping
+    -	QGIS: Open-source GIS platform for geospatial analysis, GPS point handling and mapping

-    c.
-ArcGIS Pro: Advanced geospatial for professional mapping and visualization.
+    -	ArcGIS Pro: Advanced geospatial for professional mapping and visualization.

 ### Budget